marek-iiasa/yayue/models/mcma/doc/source/user_guide.rst

 Development of the core model
 -----------------------------
-The pyMCMA will process any model developed according to the good modeling practice provided it conforms to the additional requirements specified below.
+The ``pymcma`` will process any model developed according to the good modeling practice provided it conforms to the additional requirements specified below.
 All but the first these requirements are typical for the MCMA tools and are easy to conform to.

 Modeling environment
 ^^^^^^^^^^^^^^^^^^^^
-The pyMCMA can be integrated only with models developed in Pyomo, the Python-based, open-source structured modeling language.
+The ``pymcma`` can be integrated only with models developed in Pyomo, the Python-based, open-source structured modeling language.
 Pyomo is widely used, countless open-source models of diverse problems are posted on the GitHub.